EvoMesh: Adaptive Physical Simulation with Hierarchical Graph Evolutions: Experiments

-\myparagraph{Paper simulation with changing meshes.} We evaluate \model{} in a more challenging setting with time-varying meshes for paper folding simulation, generated using the ARCSim solver~\citep{narain2012adaptive, wu2023learning}.
-Notably, methods such as BSMS-GNN and HCMT require pre-computed hierarchies as part of their data preprocessing, which poses a significant limitation in scenarios with continuously changing mesh topologies.
+\myparagraph{Paper simulation with changing meshes.} We evaluate \model{} in a more challenging setting with time-varying meshes for paper folding simulation, generated using the ARCSim solver~\citep{narain2012adaptive, wu2023learning}, and compare \model{} with MGN~\cite{pfaff2021learning}. \Lino~, BSMS-GNN, Eagle, and HCMT rely on pre-computed hierarchies during preprocessing, which limits their applicability in scenarios with dynamically changing mesh topologies.
+Therefore, we do not include them in this evaluation.
 We assess the models using ground-truth remeshing nodes provided by the ARCSim Adaptive Remeshing component, following the setup from \cite{pfaff2021learning}.
-As shown in Table~\ref{tab:remeshing}, \model{} achieves superior short-term and long-term accuracy compared to MGN, indicating that the dynamic graph hierarchies in our approach can better fit physical systems with significant geometric variations, as represented by the time-varying input mesh structures.
+As shown in Table~\ref{tab:remeshing}, \model{} achieves superior short-term and long-term accuracy compared to MGN, indicating that the time-evolving graph hierarchies in our approach can better fit physical systems with significant geometric variations, as represented by the time-varying input mesh structures.

 \myparagraph{Model stability under variable graph structures.} Due to the stochasticity of Gumbel-Softmax sampling in \texttt{DiffSELECT}, we evaluate the stability of trained \model{} by conducting three independent runs on the test set.
 The mean and standard deviations of the prediction errors reveal minimal discrepancies across different runs, as shown in Table~\ref{tab:appendix_stablitiy} in Appendix~\ref{sec:appendix_stability}.
 These findings demonstrate that once trained, \model{} generates consistent graph hierarchies based on the same inputs.